A Polyhedral Homotopy Algorithm For Real Zeros: Introduction

 For most applications of polynomial system solving, and for certain questions in theoretical computer science one needs to count and find zeros of polynomial equations over real numbers, e.g. see \cite{anne,koiran}.
 No general and efficient algorithm that counts real zeros of arbitrary sparse polynomial systems is known, and there are good complexity theoretic reasons to believe that at this level of generality the problem is intractable.
 Our aim is to locate a sufficiently general and tractable sub-case of real zero finding problem: Consider support sets $A_1,A_2,\ldots,A_n \subseteq \Z^n$ are given, can we find effectively checkable conditions on the coefficients of the equations that guarantee tractable solving over the reals?
 In other words: Where are the ``easy'' equations located in space of sparse real polynomial systems with $n$ equations and $n$ unknowns?

 An important observation from real algebraic geometry suggests a map for ``easy'' polynomial systems: one can count real zeros by pure combinatorics if the polynomial system is at the ``toric limit''.
-We informally state this result (Sturmfels' generalization of \textit{\struc{Viro's method}}) to motivate our discussion; see \cref{subsection:patchworking} for a precise statement. \begin{theorem} [Viro's Patchworking Method for Finitely Many Zeros] Let $A_1,\ldots,A_n \subseteq \Z^n$, let $\omega_i : A_i \rightarrow \R$ be lifting functions, and consider the following family of equations parametrized by $t \geq 1$:
+We informally state this result (\textit{\struc{Viro's Patchworking Method for Complete Intersections}}) to motivate our discussion; see \cref{subsection:patchworking} for a precise statement. \begin{theorem} [Viro's Patchworking Method for Finitely Many Zeros] Let $A_1,\ldots,A_n \subseteq \Z^n$, let $\omega_i : A_i \rightarrow \R$ be lifting functions, and consider the following family of equations parametrized by $t \geq 1$:

 Let $\varepsilon_i: A_i \rightarrow \{ -1, +1 \}$ be the sign functions defined by signs of the coefficients $c_{\Vector{\alpha}}^{(i)} \in \R$.
 Then, for sufficiently large $t \gg 1$, the set of common zeros of $p_1(t,\Vector{x}),p_2(t,\Vector{x}),\ldots,p_n(t,\Vector{x})$ on $\R_{+}^n$ is homeomorphic to